 Based on the discretion of the BSO, addition of biohazardous materials such as microorganisms or cell lines that are equivalent in Risk Group (RG) and biosafety containment level (BSL) to the biological agents listed on the protocol.

 Examples listed above are not comprehensive.
-The IBC Chair in conjunction with the BSO may utilize professional judgement to determine if a modification is suitable for administrative approval.
+The IBC Chair in conjunction with the BSO may utilize professional judgement to determine if an amendment is suitable for administrative approval.

 Suspension or termination of approved projects